ivandokov/fluentdate/readme.md

 ```

 ### Format Carbon
-If you want to format a [Carbon](https://carbon.nesbot.com/) instance you can use the same method described above.
+If you want to format a [Carbon](https://carbon.nesbot.com/) instance you can use the same method described above since Carbon is extending `DateTime`.

 ```php
 $carbon = Carbon::now();